MCKINLEY’S LEGACY OF PAIN

 In 1890, as head of the Ways and Means Committee in Congress, McKinley pushed through a major tariff bill.
 Some Senators blocked this bill the Sherman Silver Purchase Act, demanding as their price that the GOP give up on a voting rights bill to protect the deteriorating access of southern blacks to the ballot box.
 This voting rights bill, to which McKinley gave lip service, was called for by the Republican platform, urged by President Harrison, and passed in the House by a partisan 155-149 vote.
 The choice was between the human rights of Black men or silver and the tariff.
 The GOP leadership, including, prominently, McKinley, chose mammon.
 Following this, repression of blacks, including Jim Crow laws and lynchings, intensified.
 Source.

-Once president, McKinley’s speeches on the subject of human rights were equal measures of inspiration and meaninglessness….he would prove time and again that his words brought little for those bearing the brunt of racism, aggression, and brutality whether at home or abroad:
+Once president, McKinley’s speeches on the subject of human rights were equal measures of inspiration and meaninglessness….he would prove time and again that his words brought little for those bearing the brunt of racism, aggression

 “It must not be equality and justice in the written law only.
 It must be equality and justice in the law’s administration everywhere and alike administered in every part of the Republic to every citizen thereof.
 It must not be the cold formality of constitutional enactment.
 It must be a living birthright.”